 The Town Hall multi-storey car park will remain, but be upgraded under these proposals.

 A consultation which took place in July 2017 showed that residents are strongly in favour of the proposals.
 View the results.

 The new facilities will transform a major town centre opportunity site while securing the council’s finances through the ability to generate new revenue from commercial office tenants.

 A new Town Hall will also provide a better, fit-for-purpose building for customers, staff and councillors and achieve significant savings on the council’s current running costs.

 The council will incorporate key elements of the existing building in the new Town Hall to retain vital links with the past while preparing for the future.

-The current Town Hall will remain the council’s administrative centre until the new building is ready to move into.
+The current Town Hall will remain the council’s administrative centre until the new building is ready to move into in 2022.

 - Full Council agreed outline agreement – February 2017